biblehong/8-Week-SQL-Challenge/Case Study #3 : Foodie-Fi.md

     <img src="https://github.com/user-attachments/assets/4419e8be-269e-4055-be91-4996476c7cdd" alt="Case Study #3: Foodie-Fi" width="380" height="110">

+    - more than half of the customers (54.6%) chose to the basic plan for their first paid plan.
+This could indicate that customers are testing whether the basic plan can cover enough navigation on the streaming site before opting for a much higher subscription.

 7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
     ```sql
     WITH plan AS (